Gauvino/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 - The most notable difference is that OneVPL supports the new AV1 hardware encoder on ARC GPU.

 - [FFmpeg 6.0](http://ffmpeg.org/download.html#release_6.0) enables OneVPL.
-This process is seamless to the end users.
+This process is seamless for the end users.

 :::